criblio/appscope/website/src/pages/docs/quick-start-guide.md

 ### Let's scope some commands/applications

-Test-run a well-known Linux commands, and view the results.
+Test-run a well-known Linux command, and view the results.
 E.g.:

 ```
 scope ps -ef